ashx3s/mathematics/README.md

 1. Write your mathematical functions and classes in the `src` directory
 2. Create corresponding test files in `src/__tests__/` (e.g., `myFunction.test.ts`)
 3. Import and use functions in `src/index.ts` or create new files
-4. Run `npm run dev` to compile in watch mode as you develop
+4. Run `pnpm dev` to compile in watch mode as you develop
-5. Run `npm run test` to verify your implementations
+5. Run `pnpm test` to verify your implementations
+6. Run `pnpm start:dev` to build and run your code
-6. Run `npm run build` to create a production build
+7. Run `pnpm build` to create a production build

 ### Code Style